 Example 2: Dark Reptile Scales

 The next example was a little trickier and took some more effort, but came out beautifully in the end.
 Martin wanted "dark depressed iguana scales (close up reptile skin)".
 He also wanted a color scheme using dark purple and green hues.
-To bring this vision to life we ran the following prompt through the Drafts model:
+To bring this vision to life we ran the following prompt through the Structured model:

 close up macro-shot of dark iguana scales, close up scales, purple navy and dark green color scheme, reptile skin texture.